 Medinet Habu

-Medinet Habu is primarily known as the mortuary temple of King Ramses III, although there are other buildings that make up the complex.
+Medinet Habu is primarily known as the mortuary temple of King Ramses III, although other buildings make up the complex.
 It’s one of Egypt’s most well-preserved temples from the New Kingdom.
-The temple has beautiful columns and reminded me somewhat of Karnak but on a much smaller scale.
-The temple is often overlooked by tourists, making the afternoon a great time to visit.
+The temple has beautiful columns, which reminded me somewhat of Karnak but on a much smaller scale.
+Tourists often overlook the temple, making the afternoon a great time to visit.

 Colossi of Memnon

 The Colossi of Memnon are two massive sandstone structures of Pharaoh Amenhotep III and are the first thing you will see when arriving on the West Bank.
 There was once a third which is currently being restored as the site is excavated.
-The site is a quick stop that is doable as you are entering or exiting the West Bank.
-Most tours groups make a stop in the morning so afternoons tend to be quieter.
+The site can be a quick stop as you enter or exit the West Bank.
+Most tour groups stop in the morning so afternoons tend to be quieter.

 Where to Eat in Luxor